Abromeit/gsc-api-client/README.md

 | `getTopKeywordsByDay([?int $maxRowsPerDay=null])` | `Generator<array{...}>` | Gets top keywords by day |
 | `getTopUrlsByDay([?int $maxRowsPerDay=null])` | `Generator<array{...}>` | Gets top URLs by day |

-## Performance and Resource Requirements
+## Speed and Resource Requirements

 The client has been updated to a yield-style implementation, which offers several advantages above traditional returns: